Ducky113/The-Survivors-Loop/README.md

 # The-Survival-Of-The-Words
-A small and simple Python game with the purpose of helping me get better at coding.
+A small and simple Unity game with the purpose of helping me get better at game development.

  Thanks for looking this project up.
-The point of this Game is to help me get better at Python all the while making a fun game that I will be proud of.
+The point of this Game is to help me get better at Unity all the while making a fun game that I will be proud of.

  The story is an inspiration of a classic text based survival game I used to play when I was young and a Webtoon by the name of "The Room Of Swords".